Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 You can get the slot and segment a given driver is installed on by using the DRIVERS.COM tool or the BASIC command CALL DRIVERS.

-#### 3.4.14 One-time fix tools
+#### 3.4.14.
+One-time fix tools

 There are a couple of extra tools that you will rarely use and are intended for one-time fix of partitions having wrong structural information: `EPTCFT.COM` (extended partition code fix tool) and `VSFT.COM` (volume size fix tool).
 Run them without arguments to get help on what they do and when to use them.

 ### 3.5.
 The built-in partitioning tool

-The Nextor kernel has an embedded utility for partitioning storage devices attached to Nextor device-based drivers.
+The Nextor kernel has an embedded utility for partitioning storage devices attached to Nextor drivers.
 To start it, just invoke CALL FDISK from the BASIC prompt.
-It works properly on both 40 columns and 80 columns mode.
+It works properly in both 40-column and 80-column modes.
 Please note that starting the FDISK tool will delete the current BASIC program from memory.

-The tool has a user interface based on menus, so anyone should be able to use it by just following the indications provided in the screen (when in doubt, look for an indication on what to do next in the lower line of the screen).
+The tool has a user interface based on menus, so anyone should be able to use it by just following the indications provided on the screen (when in doubt, look for an indication on what to do next in the lower line of the screen).
 There are however some points of interest to consider that are not mentioned in the tool itself:

-* The tool allows creating up to 256 FAT12 and FAT16 partitions on any block device attached to a Nextor device-based driver.
-MSX-DOS drivers and Nextor drive-based drivers are not supported.
+* The tool allows creating up to 256 FAT12 and FAT16 partitions on any block device attached to a Nextor driver.
+MSX-DOS drivers are not supported.

 * With this tool it is not possible to add new partitions to an already partitioned device.
 All existing partitions must be removed before defining new partitions.